Discover Beautiful Abstract Art

 I want to paint larger pieces, and I finally have the studio space to do so, so that’s pretty exciting.
 I see my art increasing in scale and that will hopefully take me to new adventurous places.

-To learn more about Ellicott City, MD abstract artist Sarah Intemann and see more of her paintings, click the button below.
+To learn more about Sarah Intemann, a USA abstract artist based in Ellicott City Maryland and see more of her paintings, click the button below.

 Leave a Reply